Locations:

 Disinfecting wipes contain chemicals, so they have safety steps to follow.
 Use them as directed to make sure those unwelcome germs are gone for good.

 After the contact time is up, you can rinse off the disinfectant if you wish.
-“Definitely rinse it off if the surface will come into contact with food,” Dr. McWilliams says.
+“Definitely rinse it off if the surface will come into contact with food,” Dr. McWilliams advises.
 “You don’t want to accidentally ingest the disinfectant.”

-Are disinfecting wipes safe?
+Are COVID-19 disinfecting wipes safe?

 If you follow the steps above, they are.
 But stick with one product.
 Mixing two different household cleaners — even so-called natural cleaners — can create toxic fumes.
 These fumes can cause: